 (c) Compile information for and draft the "Washington Service Guidelines for Individuals with Autism - Birth Through Lifespan" book described in the task force's recommendations.
-Funding to print and distribute the book is expected to come from federal or private sources; and d) Monitor the federal combating autism act and its funding availability and make recommendations on applying for grants to assist in implementation of the 2006 task force recommendations.
+Funding to print and distribute the book is expected to come from federal or private sources; and

+(d) Monitor the federal combating autism act and its funding availability and make recommendations on applying for grants to assist in implementation of the 2006 task force recommendations.
 The department of health shall be the lead agency in providing staff for the task force.
 The department may seek additional staff assistance from the office of the superintendent of public instruction and the committee staff of the legislature.
 Nonlegislative members, except those representing an employer or organization, are entitled to be reimbursed for travel expenses.

-(22) \$200,000 of the general fund--state appropriation for fiscal year 2008 and \$200,000 of the general fund-state appropriation for fiscal year 2009 are provided solely for implementation of the Washington state hepatitis C strategic plan.
+(22) \$200,000 of the general fund--state appropriation for fiscal year 2008 and \$200,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for implementation of the Washington state hepatitis C strategic plan.

-\$142,000 of the health professions account appropriation is provided solely for the implementation of Engrossed Substitute Senate Bill No. 5403 (animal massage practitioners).
+(23) \$142,000 of the health professions account appropriation is provided solely for the implementation of Engrossed Substitute Senate Bill No. 5403 (animal massage practitioners).
 If the bill is not enacted by June 30, 2007, the amount provided in this subsection shall lapse.

-(24) \$174,000 of the health professions account appropriation is provided solely for the implementation of Substitute Senate Bill No. 5503 (athletic trainers).
+(24) \$174,000 of the health professions account appropriation is provided solely for the implementation of Substitute Senate Bill No. 5503

+(athletic trainers).
 If the bill is not enacted by June 30, 2007, the amount provided in this subsection shall lapse.

-(25) \$75,000 of the health professions account appropriation is provided solely for the implementation of Engrossed Substitute Senate Bill No. 5292 (physical therapist assistants).
+(25) \$75,000 of the health professions account appropriation is provided solely for the implementation of Engrossed Substitute Senate year 2009 are provided solely for the implementation of Engrossed Substitute Senate Bill No. 5894 (large on-site sewage systems).
+If the bill is not enacted by June 30, 2007, the amounts provided in this subsection shall lapse.

+Bill No. 5292 (physical therapist assistants).
 If the bill is not enacted by June 30, 2007, the amount provided in this subsection shall lapse.
+(26) \$94,000 of the general fund--state appropriation for fiscal year 2008 is provided solely to implement Engrossed Second Substitute